Stage 3 - Application

 The proposed performance standards must be consistent with the access standards detailed in the relevant Schedules of Chapter 5 of the Rules.
 Note that AEMO has recently proposed a generator technical performance standard rule change, which is available on the AEMC website here: http://www.aemc.gov.au/Rule-Changes/Generator-technical-performance-standards.

 AEMO will advise the applicant of the additional information required before the application can be processed.
+The requirements of a complete application are covered in the Connection Application Checklist.

 If AEMO’s technical information requirements are not met, the application is incomplete and cannot be processed.